 Before taking a sip, check for these telltale signs of spoiled coconut water:

 - Sour or Fermented Smell: Fresh coconut water has a mild, nutty scent.
 If it smells like vinegar or alcohol, toss it.
+This answers “what does rotten coconut smell like” or general “rotten coconut smell” concerns.

 - Cloudy Appearance: Clear or slightly pink coconut water is normal; cloudy, murky liquid or visible mold is not.
+This indicates “what does bad coconut water look like” or “what does a rotten coconut look like”.

 - Expiration Date: Always check the bottle’s date, even for unopened products.